jayles/Vraic-ts/README.md

 * Separation of Concerns - components are written using three separate files: .html, .ts and .css

 ## Issues/Limitations/To Do List
-- [ ] Needs to be packaged for Nuget
+- [ ] Needs to be packaged for npm
 - [ ] HTML template parsing code needs to be refactored/simplified
 - [ ] Event handling needs to be rewritten to use single event handler per component
 - [ ] Unit tests need to be added to core code, but this will be done after the HTML parsing and event handling changes